BashfulWizard/Reddit-NSFW-Cleaner/README.md

 Special thanks to ChatGPT for saving a million headaches along the way

 If you find this useful, consider giving the repo a ⭐ on GitHub!

+## FYI
+The reddit api can be quirky at best and after adding measures to counter this, if you have approx. over 200+ posts saved/upvoted, it might miss those even after multiple runs.
+If that's the case, rerun the script until it returns 0 posts found.